rcdailey/nextcloud-cronjob/README.md

   in the tasks being executed using the Nextcloud container's running user.
 Specifically, the `--user` option will *not* be provided to the `docker exec` command.

+* `NEXTCLOUD_EXEC_SHELL`<br>
+  Allows specifying a custom shell program that will be used to execute cron tasks inside the Nextcloud container.
+This shell program *must* exist inside the Nextcloud container itself (validation happens on start up to ensure this).
+The default value if not specified is `bash`.

+* `NEXTCLOUD_EXEC_SHELL_ARGS`<br>
+  Allows custom arguments to be passed to the shell program specified by `NEXTCLOUD_EXEC_SHELL`.
+See the detailed documentation provided later on in this document for more information.
+At minimum, the arguments passed to your shell program must allow for the execution of a series of string commands.
+The default value if not specified is `-c`.

 * `DEBUG`<br>
   Enables more verbose logging in core scripts.
 Useful only for development.
 To get more verbose output in your own custom cron scripts, use `set -x` in the actual script.